Style polygon layers

 Use the 3D Counts and Amounts style when you want to apply continuous colors to polygons based on a numeric attribute and extrude them with another attribute or fixed value.
 For example, you can extrude building footprint polygons based on a height attribute or fixed value while applying a color ramp to the buildings by total energy consumption.

-1. Follow the steps in the Style layers workflow.
+1. Follow the steps in the Style layers in a scene workflow.

-The 3D Counts and Amounts pane appears with the Mapped Attribute box displaying the specified attribute.
+The 3D Counts and Amounts pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Move the upper and lower slider handles to adjust the coloring based on the specified attribute.